codepennnn/123/README.md

 PIVOT (
     MAX(Present) FOR DayOfMonth IN (' + @DynamicColumns + ')
 ) AS PivotTable
-GROUP BY WorkManSLNo, WorkManName, Eng_Type, Month, Year, ' + @DynamicColumns + '
-ORDER BY WorkManSLNo;
+GROUP BY WorkManSLNo, WorkManName, Eng_Type, Month, Year ORDER BY WorkManSLNo;
 ';